 - In most theories

 - word class is a primitive

 - every word in every grammatical sentence belongs to one and only one word class.

 - In many Construction Grammars

 - word class is epiphenomenal

 - but word classes appear in syntactic descriptions.

-- A programmatic paper, starting from word classes used for English in the Cambridge Grammar.
+- This is a programmatic paper, starting from word classes used for English in the Cambridge Grammar.